 Peer Group Support

-Trainees have access to peer support groups within the Trust.
+Trainees are encouraged to access the peer support groups within the Trust.